Guide to Lawyer Discipline

-The VSB will notify you, in writing, about significant developments.
-If you have questions, please send them, in writing, to the bar counsel assigned to your complaint.
+The VSB will notify you in writing about significant developments.
+If you have questions, please contact the bar counsel assigned to your complaint.

-Do I need a lawyer in the VSB complaint process?
+Do I need a lawyer to assist me in the VSB complaint process?

-Generally, a complainant does not need a lawyer to pursue a complaint against a lawyer.
-The bar counsel does not represent you in the complaint process and is not authorized to give you legal advice.
+A complainant does not need a lawyer to pursue a complaint against a lawyer.
+However, the bar counsel does not represent you in the complaint process and is not authorized to give you legal advice.

-Under the Rules of the Supreme Court of Virginia, the complaint process is confidential unless the lawyer receives public discipline (admonition, public reprimand, suspension or revocation) or a matter is scheduled on the public hearing docket maintained by the Clerk of the Disciplinary System.
+Under the Rules of the Supreme Court of Virginia, the complaint process is confidential unless there is a hearing on charges of misconduct or the lawyer receives public discipline (public admonition, public reprimand, suspension, or revocation).

-The confidentiality requirement means that the VSB cannot and will not discuss your complaint with anyone except you, the lawyer about whom you complain, people who might have information about your complaint, and other persons within the disciplinary system.
+The confidentiality requirement means that the VSB cannot and will not discuss the complaint with anyone except the complainant, the lawyer involved, witnesses who might have information about the complaint, and VSB staff or volunteers within the disciplinary system.

-Please note that the confidentiality of the complaint process will not protect you from being sued by a lawyer who believes he or she has been wrongly accused in a bar complaint.
-If you are worried about being sued, you should consult a lawyer.
-VSB staff cannot advise you about your potential liability or a lawsuit.
+The confidentiality of the complaint process will not protect a complainant from being sued by a lawyer who believes he or she has been wrongly accused in a bar complaint.
+If a complainant is worried about being sued, the complainant should consult a lawyer.
+VSB staff cannot offer advice about potential liability or a lawsuit.